 One of the most popular color combinations is aquamarine green mixed with indigo purple, which makes the fluorite look like a melted mix of jade and amethyst.

-Countries which produce fluorite are (among others): China, Mongolia, Russia, Spain, South Africa, and Mexico.
+Countries which produce fluorite include China, Mongolia, Russia, Spain, the U.S., South Africa, Madagascar, and Mexico.

 Fluorite, like the name indicates, is mineralized fluorite.
 Its hardness is rated 4, and one of its features is being allochromatic, meaning that elemental impurities and radiation might affect its color quite a lot.